-Students seeking to graduate from Florida College must complete thirty-six (36) hours of general education requirements and three (3) hours of physical education classes as described in the Florida College catalog.
+Students planning for the Bachelor of Arts degree in Music must complete 120 semester hours of accredited college work with thirty-six (36) hours of general education requirements and three (3) hours of physical education classes as described in the Florida College catalog.
+Physical Education activities courses will not be counted toward the 120-hour total.